CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Related Work

-In summary, our main observation across chance constrained optimisation approaches is that they are typically tailored to specific types of constraints (\eg collision avoidance constraints, or reaching polytopic target sets) or specific types of uncertainty (\eg Gaussian or bounded uncertainty).
+Our main observation across chance constrained optimisation approaches is that they are typically tailored to specific constraint models (\eg collision avoidance constraints, or reaching polytopic target sets) with smoothness and continuity assumptions, or specific types of uncertainty (\eg Gaussian or bounded uncertainty).
+These restrictive assumptions limit the applicability of these approaches in real-world robotics problems.
 In contrast, we provide a general framework for chance-constrained finite-horizon optimal control problems with generic chance constraints and generic uncertainty distributions.
+Building upon the SAA approach, we propose a sample-based approximation that actively accounts for the approximation error caused by the number of samples used in the approximation by adjusting the threshold for constraint violation based on a fixed confidence level.
+This allows us to use a small number of samples in order to efficiently solve the resulting deterministic problem with the stochastic trajectory optimisation framework VP-STO \citep{jankowski2022vp}.